Jennie (singer): 2012–2017: Beginnings and debut with Blackpink

-2018–present: Rising popularity, solo debut and acting debut
+2018–2021: Rising popularity and solo debut

 Jennie appeared with Blackpink member Jisoo on Running Man in July 2018.
 A video of Jennie crying after going through a horror room with Lee Kwang-soo went viral in South Korea, gaining over one million views on one site and a total of over three million views across multiple platforms, VODs, and social media.
 She was subsequently selected as one of the best variety stars of 2018 following her discovery on Running Man.
 Jennie was invited to the show again after attracting attention during her previous appearance.
 Jennie was said to have ranked first among casting choices and received multiple offers from different variety shows.
 On October 1, Jennie was confirmed to join as a cast member for SBS' new variety show Village Survival, the Eight, her first permanent casting in a television series.

 In mid-October 2018, an announcement of Jennie's official solo debut was made.
 Following a series of promotional teasers, it was revealed she would release a single album titled Solo with a lead single of the same name.
 In the midst of preparation for her debut, it was decided that her single "Solo" would first be revealed through Blackpink's In Your Area tour in Seoul on November 10, ahead of release two days later.
-Jennie explained how "Solo" became the song for her debut through her press conference on November 12, stating, "When I'm at Teddy's studio, he'll make a song and I'll just record the guide for it.
-It wasn't that he was working on a solo track for me.
-He just said, 'I have something new, let's try it.'
-So I recorded the song he had, and it happened to be a great fit".
 The song was described as a hip hop track with pop elements and was designed to showcase Jennie's sides as both a "delicate girl" and "independent woman".
+To promote the single, YG Entertainment aired the Jennie – 'Solo' Diary series on YouTube, sharing glimpses of her work throughout the promotion period of the single.